Jayshree-S/dog-breed-classifier-CNN/README.md

 This is the repo of Dog breed classifier project in Udacity ML Nanodegree.

 ## Project Overview
 The problem is to identify the breed of dog, if dog image is given as input, if supplied an image of a human, we have to identify the resembling dog breed.
 The idea is to build a pipeline that can process real world user supplied images and identify an estimate of the canine’s breed.
 This is a multi-class classification problem where we can use supervised machine learning to solve this problem.

-## Problem Statement
-The goal of the project is to build a machine learning model that can be used within web app to process real-world, user-supplied images.
-The algorithm has to perform two tasks: Dog face detector: Given an image of a dog, the algorithm will identify an estimate of the canine’s breed.
-Human face detector: If supplied an image of a human, the code will identify the resembling dog breed.

 ## Solution
 For performing this multiclass classification, we can use Convolutional Neural